Interface and abstract (base) class¶

 }

-Other benefits of using the interface include:
+Other advantages of using the interface include:

-Comparison of abstract base class and interface
+Comparison of abstract base class and interface¶